StakeNow/tzip/drafts/draft-signer-requests.md

 ## Backwards compatibility

 The `table of reserved bytes` is only allowed to be extended.
 Previously used magic bytes MUST NOT be reused as it breaks backwards compatibility.
 If a message type is not used anymore it SHALL be marked with the Status `revoked`.
 The range reserved by the protocol MAY have breaking changes due to protocol upgrades governed by the Tezos community.
 Changes SHALL be documented in this TZIP as soon as possible.
+Normally a version number in the TZIP is only used for drafts.
+As this TZIP is designed to evolve the version SHALL be used to indicate an extension of the `table of reserved bytes`.

 ## References
 - [octez-signer magic bytes][] - The list of currently maintained magic bytes by Octez.